nesi/support-docs/docs/Storage/Nearline_long-term_storage/Nearline_Long-Term_Storage_Service.md

 structure after `/nesi/nearline/` will be created at the destination and the specified data written into it.
 For example,

-    nlget nesi00000 /nesi/nearline/nesi00000/dir/to/results/ /nesi/nobackup/
+    nlget nesi00000 /nesi/nearline/nesi00000/dir/to/results/ /nesi/nobackup/nesi00000

-will create the directory structure `/nesi/nobackup/nesi00000/dir/to/results/` if that directory structure does not already exist, and copy the data within the `Results` directory into it.
+will create the directory structure `/nesi/nobackup/nesi00000/nesi00000/dir/to/results/` if that directory structure does not already exist, and copy the data within the `Results` directory into it.
+Note that the output pathe will include the project root in the path.

 > ### Warning
 >